NeilJustice/Cloudundancy/README.md

    --ini-file=<CloudundancyIniFilePath> [--delete-destination-folders-first]
 ```

-Cloudundancy program mode `copy-files-to-multiple-folders` copies files and folders listed in a Cloudundancy.ini file to multiple destination folders.
+Program mode `copy-files-to-multiple-folders` copies files and folders listed in a Cloudundancy.ini file to multiple destination folders.

 Most notably, destination folders can be configured to automatic cloud-uploading Google Drive and Microsoft OneDrive folders on Windows for achieving cloud-redundant file backups.